AU-Master-Thesis/thesis/sections/3-methodology/study-1/factors.typ

 Where $ident_n$ is the $n times n$ identity matrix, $zero_n$ is the $n times n$ zero matrix, $delta_t$ is the time step between the two variables, and $n = "DOFS""/" 2$ is half the state space dimensions.

-The measurement function, $h_d$, is defined as the dot product between the above jacobian, and the linearisation point, $#m.x$.
+The measurement function, $h_d$, is defined as the dot product between the above jacobian, and the linearization point, $#m.x$.

 $
   h_d (#m.x) &= jacobian_d #m.x,#h(1em)"where" \